Oprah's next mission: Win advertisers with OWN vision

 OWN also ordered 10 new episodes of "Welcome to Sweetie Pie's" about a family-run soul food restaurant, and a third season of "Oprah's Master Class," where famous people share life lessons.

 Winfrey has said launching the channel too early was one of her "101 mistakes."
-She committed to working hard to fix the network [ID:nL3E8F28CW].
+She committed to working hard to fix the network."

 SUBSCRIBER FEES